The Puzzles

 Overview

-Deciphering the message on the board leads the players to follow the vines to joints with colored string and choose the high path or the low path.
-The message was purposely put far from the vines so that one player has to stay by the message and read it out to the other player following it, encouraging collaboration
+Deciphering the message on the board leads the players to follow the vines to their joints marked by colored string.
+The instructions say H and L denoting to take the high or low route.
+The message was purposely put far from the vines so that one player has to stay by the message and read it out to the other player following the line - this needs collaboration.

 Hidden in the depths of the Stanford d.school is a wily forest that will take over unless stopped!
-Originating from a magical seed brought in by an unknowing professor, this growing forest includes enchanted birds, caterpillars, and vines.
+Sprouting from a magical seed brought in by an unknowing professor, this growing forest includes encrypted birds, coded caterpillars, and scrambled vines.

 Players of this escape room are told to “find and deactivate the heart of the forest, before it’s too late!”